mlgomez0/holbertonschool-machine_learning/supervised_learning/0x08-deep_cnns/README.md

-# 0x07.
-Convolutional Neural Networks
+# 0x08.
+Deep Convolutional Architectures

 ## Concepts

-- What is a convolutional layer?
+- What is a skip connection?
-- What is a pooling layer?
+- What is a bottleneck layer?
-- Forward propagation over convolutional and pooling layers
+- What is the Inception Network?
-- Back propagation over convolutional and pooling layers
+- What is ResNet?
+ResNeXt?
+DenseNet?
-- How to build a CNN using Tensorflow and Keras
+- How to replicate a network architecture by reading a journal article

 # Installation
 Files were interpreted/compiled on Ubuntu 16.04 LTS using python3 (version 3.5)